 The soundboard used to be made from Swiss Pine, however I noticed that even though it is very good for sound, it didn’t seem to take to kindly to the stress of the harp strings.
 Often cracks would appear or joints would open up.
 When you consider a sound board tapers in thickness from about 6mm to 1.5mm and the average pressure is about 7 Kg per string you can see why this part suffers from stress.

-I started using cedarwood, quarter sawn and found it has a lovely mellow tone and will grow in volume with time.
+I started using cedar wood, quarter cut and found it has a lovely mellow tone and will grow in volume with time.
 For strength reasons it has to be left slightly heavier than pine.

 In the early seventies I introduced the ‘student’ model.
 This was to provide a cheaper harp for beginners.
 It proved so popular 80% of my production was taken up by it.
 This meant a lot of time producing the same item, virtually removing all need for creativity so it became very boring.

-I discontinued the harp and replaced it by a better, if more expensive, standard model.
+I discontinued that harp and replaced it by a better, if more expensive, standard model.
 This involves more satisfaction for me, the maker, and a nicer instrument for the client.
 They also have a better re-sale value!

 I further introduced semi-pro and pro models at the request of different customers.
 I try and deliver a personal harp to each buyer and it gives me great pleasure to see the delight when they collect their instrument, as nobody else will have an identical one.
 All details are discussed before ordering and carving drawings are shown before they are executed on the wood.
 As you probably will only buy one harp it is very important to get it right.

 I hope these few words of introduction have thrown some light on your queries regarding harps and maybe you’ll contact me when you are looking for the instrument you’ve dreamed off.